sr1jan/blog/posts/basic-introduction-to-bayesian-methodology.md

 `P(A ^ B), P(A, B), P(AB)`

-- The joint probability for events A and B is calculated the probability of event A given event B multiplied by the probability of event B.
+The joint probability for events A and B is calculated as the probability of event A given event B multiplied by the probability of event B.

 This can be stated formally as follows: `P(A and B) = P(A given B) * P(B)`